bajamircea/bajamircea.github.io/_posts/2023-03-28-things-we-know-efficiency.markdown

 elegance/simplicity and functionality/flexibility.

-If you insist that the `partition` predicate has to be a regular function, **yoy end up with a more elegant/simpler solution at the const of the kind of problems that the algorithm can solve**.
+If you insist that the `partition` predicate has to be a regular function, **you end up with a more elegant/simpler solution at the const of the kind of problems that the algorithm can solve**.
 The example I gave is probably dominated by IO operations, but should you aim to solve if efficiently, one solution involves exactly the same code as the `partition` algorithm.